biotope/biotope-boilerplate/README.md

 ### CSS / SASS

 We compile the CSS stylesheets with a SASS compiler.
-To organize the code as efficient as possible we use the [BEM](http://getbem.com/naming/) methodology.
+We use the [BEM](http://getbem.com/naming/) methodology to ensure that the component based approach is also reflected in the css (sass) code we write.

 ## Development